root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 %}
 </center>

-CERN ROOT is a rather complex object-oriented framework.
-It is written in C++, a language with complete manual control over the memory.
+ROOT is written in C++, a language with complete manual control over the memory.
 Therefore, execution of your your ROOT script may sometimes lead to a crash providing minimal information in the stack trace.
-CERN ROOT is just a framework and it does not provide any out-of-the-box solutions for debugging ROOT scripts.
+ROOT does not provide any out-of-the-box solutions for debugging ROOT scripts.
 Hence, a question about debugging ROOT scripts now and then arises in the ROOT community.

 In this blog post, I will share my experience with debugging CERN ROOT scripts and ROOT-based programs.
 We will utilize Eclipse CDT (C/C++ Development Tooling) Integrated Desktop Environment (IDE), a free software.
 Eclipse coupled with the GNU Debugger (GDB) provides enhanced code development infrastructure that includes code highlighting, easy navigation between C++ sources and headers, debugging your script as well as ROOT source code, and many more.

 A few words about the operating system (OS).
 In this post, I will use Linux-based OS as a system of choice.
 The same process applies to macOS, but may require a code signing procedure.
-On Windows, a minGW installation is a prerequisite.
+Windows is a different story.

 Eventually we will convert a ROOT script into a standalone ROOT-based project.
 Therefore, this blog post also applies to debugging a standalone ROOT-based program in Eclipse IDE.